pingcap/docs/system-variables.md

 > **Warning:**
 >
 > This feature is still in the experimental stage.
 It is not recommended to enable this feature in production environments.
+When enabling the TiDB backend task distributed execution framework, if you plan to upgrade TiDB from v7.1.x to v7.5.0 or later, ensure that there are no `ADD INDEX` tasks running before the upgrade.

 - Scope: GLOBAL
 - Persists to cluster: Yes